saucelabs/sauce-docs/docs/orchestrate/best-practices.md

 ### Bundle all Dependencies in Your Image

-A major benefit of using Docker images is that all dependencies can be included in the image.
+A major benefit of using container images is that all dependencies can be included in the image.
 This means your tests can run faster because they do not need to include the step of downloading dependencies.
 This can also be important if you have dependencies located within a private maven repository.

 In order to download all dependencies as part of building your image add the following lines to the end of your Dockerfile